 It is with an abundance of caution and with the health and welfare of our staff in mind that Campus Dining is no longer accepting cash payment.
-We are still accepting payment using credit cards and Poly cards.
+At this time all purchases must be made through the Grubhub app.
+Grubhub uses credit cards and dining dollars for students on Dining Plans.
+Campus Dining will be covering the .29 cent transaction charge throughout spring quarter.

 Campus Dining is temporarily pausing the use of reusable bottles at its hydration stations inside 805 Kitchen as well as at campus Starbucks, Julian’s and Jamba locations.
 It is also halting the use of personal containers for bulk bin items at Campus and Village markets.
 It has replaced reusable cutlery with single-use recyclable utensils and changed 805 Kitchen from self-serve to served-for-you.
 To eliminate crowding, Campus Dining has canceled all of its events including all Chef’s Tables, FYUL Good Mondays, Free Tastings and Love Campus Dining Pop Ups.